Bernard Foley: 2015 Rugby World Cup

-The 2015 Rugby World Cup was a very successful showing for Foley.
-He showed his creativity as well as his awareness and vision on the field.
-His link up play as a number ten with the other players around him showed just how important he was to the Wallabies and his ability to stay calm during the big moments throughout 2015.

 This was Foley's first Rugby World Cup campaign with Australia.
 Foley made his debut in the Rugby World Cup against Fiji on 23 September in Cardiff.
 He kicked two of the three tries scored and three penalty goals.
 Australia beat Fiji 28–13.
-Foley's second game in his first Rugby World Cup campaign came against England and was one of his best performances on the international stage.
-Foley scored twenty-eight points alone (two tries, three conversions, and four penalty goals) compared with England's thirteen.
+Foley's second game in his first Rugby World Cup campaign came against England.
+Foley scored twenty-eight points (two tries, three conversions, and four penalty goals) compared with England's thirteen.
 Australia ran out 13–33 winners at Twickenham, knocking England out of the World Cup and sending themselves and Wales through to the quarterfinals.
-On 10 October, he was once again instrumental in Australia's progression, scoring all 15 points against Wales, in a 15–6 victory and progressed to the quarterfinals having won Pool A. Foley's role against Scotland in the quarterfinals was critical, however, Foley's conversion rate was far from critical, having missed three of five conversions.
+On 10 October, Foley scored all 15 points against Wales, in a 15–6 victory and progressed to the quarterfinals having won Pool A. Foley's role against Scotland in the quarterfinals was critical, however, having missed three of five conversions.
 Foley managed to kick over an eighty-minute penalty goal to win the game for Australia in the wet conditions and send them through to the semifinals.

-Towards the latter end of the tournament, specifically in the knockout stage, Foley's influence on the team was less and less meaningful.
-Foley's most influential and impactful duty is scoring, and Foley was scoring less than earlier in the tournament.
+Towards the latter end of the tournament, specifically in the knockout stage, Foley's performance for the team began to worsen.
+Foley's most impactful duty is scoring, and Foley was scoring less than earlier in the tournament.
 On 25 October, against Argentina, Foley scored the second-lowest number of points he had scored all tournament with nine.
 However, Australia kept Argentina try-less throughout the game and won 15–29 to reach the final.

 In the Final of the Rugby World Cup, Foley scored seven points, the lowest total of points in one game for the fly-half during the 2015 campaign.
 Despite only kicking two conversions and one penalty goal against the number one ranked team in the world, Foley finished equal third top point scorer with man of the match, Dan Carter.
 Foley finished the tournament with 82 points.
 Australia were defeated in the final 34–17.